pavenvivek/Compiler-for-Scheme/README.md

 -----

 The code is move-bias enabled
-The code is also optimize-source enabled
+The code is optimize-source enabled